 Amy C. Liu, J.D.

-At NCVLI, Ms. Liu has provided legal technical assistance to attorneys and victim advocates on a wide range of crime victims’ rights issues; drafted trial and appellate amicus briefs; presented on victims’ rights issues at local and national conferences; and conducted practical skills trainings for attorneys across the country.
+Ms. Liu is a staff attorney at NCVLI.
+Ms. Liu researches victims’ rights laws and policies, writes amicus briefs, and provides legal technical assistance to attorneys and victim advocates nationwide on crime victims’ rights related topics.
+Ms. Liu also creates and presents at online and in-person trainings on a variety of victims’ rights law topics; and she is the coordinator of the training program for the National Alliance of Victims’ Rights Attorneys & Advocates.
 Before joining NCVLI, Ms. Liu worked in student services at the University of Iowa College of Law and also practiced law as a litigation associate in the Los Angeles offices of Skadden, Arps, Slate, Meagher & Flom LLP and Morgan, Lewis & Bockius LLP.
 Ms. Liu clerked for the Honorable Audrey B. Collins and the Honorable Robert J. Kelleher of the United States District Court, Central District of California.
 She received her B.A. in Economics/Business and J.D. from the University of California, Los Angeles.
-Joined NCVLI in November 2010
+Ms. Liu joined NCVLI in November 2010